rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 completely, making escape impossible without external divine intervention to break the suppression.

-Hosea diagnoses reciprocal pattern: "*My people are destroyed for lack of knowledge; because you have rejected knowledge, I reject you*" (Hosea 4:6).
+Hosea diagnoses the reciprocal pattern: "*My people are destroyed for lack of knowledge; because you have rejected knowledge, I reject you*" (Hosea 4:6).
 Rejecting knowledge (adopting false categories over revealed truth) results in **being rejected from comprehending** what God reveals.
 The rejection is **reciprocal judicial consequence**---you reject truth through the adopted system, God confirms your choice by giving you over so the mechanism prevents receiving truth.